Gluing for stable families of surfaces in mixed characteristic: Gluing for families of surfaces

 \section{Gluing for families of surfaces}

 The goal of this section is the proof of \autoref{theorem:gluing_for_surface_families}.
-We consider the following situation (where, compared to \autoref{theorem:gluing_for_surface_families}, we modify slightly our notations): \begin{notation} Let $R$ be a DVR of mixed characteristic $(0,p>0)$, let $X\to \Spec R$ be a flat proper morphism with connected fibers from an equidimensional normal scheme $X$ of any dimension, let $D$ be an effective reduced Weil divisor on $X$ and $\Delta$ an effective $\mathbb{Q}$-Weil divisor, and assume that $(X,D+\Delta+X_\pi)$ is log canonical.
-In particular, $X_\pi$ is reduced and has no component contained in the support of $D+\Delta$.
+We consider the following situation (where, compared to \autoref{theorem:gluing_for_surface_families}, we modify slightly our notations): \begin{notation} We let: \begin{itemize} \item $R$ be an excellent DVR of mixed characteristic $(0,p>0)$; \item $X\to \Spec R$ be a flat proper morphism with connected fibers from an equidimensional normal scheme $X$ of any dimension; \item $D$ be an effective reduced Weil divisor on $X$ and $\Delta$ be an effective $\mathbb{Q}$-Weil divisor on $X$, and we assume that $(X,D+\Delta+X_\pi)$ is lc.
+In particular, $X_\pi$ is reduced and has no component contained in the support of $D+\Delta$. \item We denote by $\bar{D}\to D$ the normalization of $D$, by $\bar{D}_\pi$ the special fiber of $\bar{D}\to\Spec R$ and by $\bar{D}_\pi^n$ its normalization. \item Finally, we assume that there exists an involution $\tau$ of the log pair $(\bar{D}, \Diff_{\bar{D}}\Delta)$ over $\Spec R$. \end{itemize} \end{notation}